Vertical landfills and DNA storage towers: 6 wild concepts for tomorrow’s skyscrapers

 A dam to prevent glaciers from melting

 Just as futuristic skyscrapers could deal with humanity’s giant waste problem, they could also provide a way to limit other damage people are doing to the planet.
 One concept that won an honorable mention in the competition proposes a dam for a Greenland glacier.
 The dam is composed of modular, hollow structures called “ice balls” that are made of aluminum alloy.
 The group of designers from South Korea who came up with the concept hypothesizes that packing ice into these hollow circular structures and then creating a barrier at the edge of a glacier could provide extra structure and tensile strength to keep the glacier from melting.
-Meltwater from the glacier could also be re-frozen around the modular ice-balls to add more strength to the dam.
+Meltwater from the glacier could also be refrozen around the modular ice balls to add more strength to the dam.

 A skyscraper that’s really a home for trees